Raising the Barr: a history of Irn-Bru

 A small amount of iron was present in Iron Brew from 1937 onwards.

 Government rationing regulations saw Iron Brew withdrawn from sale between 1942 and 1948.
 A G Barr continued to advertise Iron Brew during this period.
-When Iron Brew was reintroduced to the British market it was renamed Irn-Bru in order to differentiate the drink from competing products.
+When Iron Brew was reintroduced to the British market it was renamed Irn-Bru in order to differentiate the drink from competing products and to avoid falling foul of a mooted government Food Labelling Act.

 A G Barr becomes a public company